sul-dlss-deprecated/taco/docs/testing.md

 [Go](https://golang.org) has extensive support for automated [testing](https://golang.org/pkg/testing/) built into the language.

-Additionally, we utilize the [Gofight](https://github.com/appleboy/gofight) framework to test API handler mock responses.
+Additionally, we utilize the [Gofight](https://github.com/appleboy/gofight) framework to test API handler mock responses and [Baloo](gopkg.in/h2non/baloo.v3) for end-to-end tests.

 ## Go Unit Tests
 The unit tests have no external dependencies and can be run like so: